kenatiod/MUT/Understanding Machine Understanding.md

 Companies that had sprung up hoping to commercialize AI technologies folded as market demand failed to take off as quickly as expected.
 The challenges of commonsense reasoning and the limitations of narrow, rule-based systems became apparent.
 Overall, the First AI Winter represented a major setback for the field, as both the scientific research and commercial development of AI slowed significantly until renewed interest and funding began to pick up again in the 1980s.
 This led to a shift towards machine learning in the 1980s and 1990s, where instead of being explicitly programmed, systems learned from data.

+(The neuroscience insights into human understanding capabilities that motivated new AI approaches after the AI Winter are further explored in Appendix A1.)

 Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of IBM's Deep Blue chess program over world champion Garry Kasparov in 1997.

 { Insert image of Kasparov v.
 Deep Blue }